anne fine

 'Each sort of library serves a special purpose' I recall him saying.
 'National, state, city, street, school and class.
 But it's so important not to stop there.
 Everyone needs at least some books of their own.
 I tell the children "Don't matter how poor you are.
 Always be looking out for something you'd like in your home library."

-Over the years, his words came back to me each time I met a child from a bookless home. or a teacher or librarian who spoke of the pleasure so many children take in being offered their first ever 'book for keeps'.
+Over the years, his words came back to me each time I met a child from a bookless home, or a teacher or librarian who spoke of the pleasure so many children take in being offered their first ever 'book for keeps'.
 With so many gloriously attractive books around, I couldn't help thinking: what would it take to make sure all our young people could lift something they might want to read off a shelf in their own bedroom?

 But 'Books in the Home!' seemed such a dangerous rallying cry during the eighties and nineties, when public libraries seemed so much under threat.